temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 All the application components are there, but they aren't running yet.
-Time to build a web server to interact with the app.
+Build a web server with [Go's HTTP library](https://pkg.go.dev/net/http) to interact with the app.

 ## Build the web server